Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: The Kurdyka- Inequality

 \section{The Kurdyka-\Lojasiewicz Inequality}

 Here we discuss the Kurdyka-\Lojasiewicz inequality, which plays a critical role in the stability analysis of the systems considered in this paper.
-The original formulation of the \Lojasiewicz inequality\cite{SJ:83} states that for a real-analytic function $V:\real^n \to \real$ and a critical point $x^* \in V^{-1}(0)$, there exists $\rho >0$, $\theta \in [0, 1)$, and $c > 0$ with for all $x$ in a bounded neighborhood of $x^*$ such that $ |V(x)| \leq \rho$.
+The original formulation of the \Lojasiewicz inequality\cite{SJ:83} states that for a real-analytic function $V:\real^n \to \real$ and a critical point $x^* \in V^{-1}(0)$, there exists $\rho >0$, $\theta \in [0, 1)$, and $c > 0$ with $ |V(x)|^\theta < c \norm{\nabla V(x)}$ for all~$x$ in a bounded neighborhood of $x^*$ such that $ |V(x)| \leq \rho$.
 This inequality is used to establish that trajectories of gradient flows of real-analytic functions have finite arclength and converge pointwise to the set of equilibria.

 In many applications, the assumption of real analyticity is too strong.
 For example, the value function of a parametric nonlinear program generally does not satisfy this assumption, even when all the problem data is real-analytic.
-However, generalizations of the \Lojasiewicz inequality have since been shown \cite{KK:98, JB-AD-AL:07} to hold for much broader classes of functions.
-Here, we mainly focus on those definable with respect to o-minimal structures.
+However, generalizations of the \Lojasiewicz inequality have since been shown \cite{KK:98, JB-AD-AL:07} to hold for much broader classes of functions, which can be characterized using the notion of o-minimal structures, which we define next.